eleijonmarck/pomo/README.md

 [x] tui-rs implementation of the ui
-[x] configuration in form of a configuration file toml [] documentation of PR reviews and start up
+[x] configuration in form of a configuration file toml [] possibility to change font in normal mode
+[] make it into a zsh view, so basically a terminal window or i3 stdout with the string output from the timer [] documentation of PR reviews and start up
 [] publish
 [] add sms notifcations for when the break is over